KKlawun/KKlawun/README.md

 - 👋 Hi, I’m Kiran Klawun
 - 👀 I’m interested in energy simulations
 - 🌱 I’m currently studying for a master's degree in "sustainable energy systems" [university of applied sciences Hamburg]
-- 🔌 My intention: On my github I try from time to time to make modules on different topics of energy simulation open source available
 - 📫 How to reach me: kiran.klawun@gmail.com